-[For databases covering non-law disciplines, visit the UVA Libraries list or use Virgo.]
+[For ebooks and databases covering non-law disciplines, visit the UVA Libraries list or use Virgo.]

 - The link will take you to UVa's Netbadge login screen.
 Follow the instructions for logging in.

-- Netbadge will then automatically redirect you to the database you requested, which will recognize you as a logged in user.
+- Netbadge will then automatically redirect you to the database or ebook you requested, which will recognize you as a logged in user.

 More detailed answer: